lidofinance/docs/docs/contracts/node-operators-registry.md

 The Lido DAO can also:

-- set target limit count as the number of validators for the NO. If the current active number of validators is below the value, the excess ones will be requested to exit in a prioritized manner when required to [finalize withdrawal requests](/docs/contracts/withdrawal-queue-erc721.md#finalization).
+- set target limit count as the number of validators for the NO, as well as the priority exit mode.
+If the current active number of validators is below the value, the excess ones will be requested to exit in a prioritized manner when required to [finalize withdrawal requests](/docs/contracts/withdrawal-queue-erc721.md#finalization).
 Allocation of deposits above the target value is prohibited.
 - deactivate misbehaving operators by `deactivateNodeOperator()`.
 A deactivated node operator do not get rewards and new deposits.

 ## Glossary